The Wednesday Play Writer: Roger Manvell; Adapted from (novel) Roger Manvell and Heinrich Fraenkel; Producer: Peter Luke; Director: Rudolph Cartier

 It’s not clear from the BBC’s surviving production file when the project was initiated, but it was in development by December 1963, by which time Cartier was already involved, with the intention of the play being televised around the conspiracy’s twentieth anniversary in July 1964.5 While in Berlin, Cartier approached Claus Hubalek – whose Stalingrad he had recently produced – about providing the teleplay.
 Hubalek was apparently enthusiastic and also discussed the project with his superior, Hamburg Television’s Head of Drama Erich Monk.
 Monk suggested a joint German-English production, with separate casts to record versions in each language.
 Cartier was familiar with such projects, having produced plays and operas as co-productions between various European broadcasters in recent years.
 In raising the idea to BBC executives, Cartier specified that he would only be in favour of co-production if it was to be based in BBC studios, which he found “far superior” to those of Hamburg Television.6

 Perhaps unsurprisingly given its technical complexity, this co-production idea did not proceed, although the exact reasons are not documented.
 Hubalek’s involvement also came to nothing, with Roger Manvell dramatising his book himself.
 The aim for a broadcast in July 1964 was seemingly abandoned, with budgets for the production still at estimate stage in that month.7 Full details of the casting process are not documented, but a surviving letter indicates that Patrick McGoohan was approached about playing Stauffenberg.8 McGoohan was unavailable and John Carson was cast instead.
 It appears that the play’s title was not always certain.
-Although nearly all the existing production paperwork refers to it as The July Plot, which was the name of Manvell and Fraenkel’s book, this was only confirmed in November 1964, a month before transmission, in a memo which noted the previous title was ‘The Attempt’.9 An undated publicity information document used the title ‘General Conspiracy’.10
+Although nearly all the existing production paperwork refers to it as The July Plot, which was the name of Manvell and Fraenkel’s book, this was only confirmed in November 1964, a month before transmission, in a memo which noted the previous title was ‘The Attempt’.9 An undated publicity information document used the title ‘General Conspiracy’, and this was reflected in at least one press preview.10